 With dual circle layers in solid colors and animated effects, this round, stylish, and funky lower third design is a great way to bring a pop of color and fun elements to your video.
 It's ideal for flaunting your channel or brand that delves into fashion, art, style, and more.
 It gives you the option to alter color tints and fonts to match your requirements.

 If you’re looking to add steps for a tutorial or create listicle videos, this lower third is apt.
 This template makes it easy to create steps or lists that are clear and you won’t have to worry about spacing or alignment.
 You can just drag and place the template on your video to position it where you want.
 As with any of our templates, you can change the font color, size, and other branding elements based on your preferences.
 Add contrasting colors (just like the one in the screenshot) to increase visibility.

 In its simplest use, a lower third can be used to overlay text on the video.
-However, when used well, it adds flair to creative video projects.
+However, when used well, it adds flair to create video projects.
 But how do you use lower thirds well enough to add a layer of professionalism to your videos?

 A well-designed lower third can have multiple components that blend in - typography, layout, logos, shapes, motion graphics, and animation.

 When working with lower thirds text templates, you will have a ton of design options and the customization is extensive.
-You could use a template – swap out the color, font, alignment, and have a unique stylized lower third for your next video.
+You could use a template - swap out the color, font, and alignment, and have a unique stylized lower third for your next video.
 With these options, you can either make a lower third extremely simple or too complicated.

-Here are 5 core elements of a lower third that you’ll want to pay close attention to, to ensure your lower thirds are aesthetically and brand consciously designed :
+Here are 5 core elements of a lower third that you’ll want to pay close attention to, to ensure your lower thirds are aesthetically and brand-consciously designed :